 “Give me a long enough lever and a fulcrum on which to place it, and I shall move the world” – Archimedes

 The longer your shovel’s handle, the more force you can exert with it.
-If you’re digging through hardpack or need to pry a rock out, that extra leverage can be quite useful.
+If you’re digging through a hardpack or need to pry a rock out, that extra leverage can be quite useful.

 A longer handle also means less bending over.
 Some of the shorter folding shovels look like they’re designed to be used while on your knees.
 That’s bad for your back and certainly doesn’t make for a fun camping experience.
-A shorter shovel is only useful if you need to cut weight (such as on a backcountry adventure) or you don’t have a lot of storage space.
+A shorter shovel is only useful if you need to cut weight (such as on a backcountry adventure) or don’t have a lot of storage space.
 In the latter case, you can probably find a shovel with multiple handle sections to give yourself a long enough lever without taking up a lot of space.

 The biggest difference between a tactical shovel and one designed for gardening is the weight.
-The vast majority of folding shovels come with a steel blade but have handles made from lighter weight materials, with aluminum being the most common choice.
+The vast majority of folding shovels come with a steel blade but have handles made from lighter-weight materials, with aluminum being the most common choice.
 Aluminum isn’t as strong as steel, so there’s some risk of bending the handle if too much force is applied to it.
 Many shovels use plastic parts around their pivot point, which is another common point of failure.

 If weight isn’t your biggest concern, look for thicker materials in the handle and blade.
 You should also avoid any plastic parts and look for a shovel that has a beefy pivot point.
-Backcountry campers will need to be more careful with their lightweight (i.e. more fragile) shovels.
+Backcountry campers will need to be more careful with their lightweight (i.e., more fragile) shovels.

 For most buyers, that’s perfectly fine.
 It doesn’t take a very large blade to pry up a rock or dig a cathole for yourself.
 That being said, a wider blade will make your work easier in most circumstances.
 It will also add weight and make the shovel less compact, which is a big problem for backcountry campers and not very important for anyone storing the tactical shovel in their vehicle.

 If you’ve got the back for it and can operate the shovel from a kneeling position, a folding shovel is more functional.
-Most people prefer to use a shovel from a standing position though and need the extension tubes found on screw-in models.
+Most people prefer to use a shovel from a standing position and need the extension tubes found on screw-in models.
 Screw-in shovels are usually less heavy too.